 Make no mistake; these under-appreciated greens offer some serious nutrition.
 One cup of boiled mustard greens provides a whopping 524% of the recommended daily allowance (RDA) of vitamin K and 177% of the RDA for vitamin A. Can you spell n-u-t-r-i-e-n-t d-e-n-s-i-t-y?

 Mustard greens are also a good source of vitamin C (59% of the RDA) and folic acid (26%).
 These off-the-radar greens are also surprisingly good sources of protein, with one cup yielding nearly 8 grams.
 When it comes to minerals, mustard greens are high in manganese (18% RDA), calcium (10%), and potassium (8%).

 And all this nutrition for just 21 calories!
 Can you beat that?

 Mustard greens are also a star when it comes to isothiocyanates.
 Isothiocyanates, you ask?
 Not exactly a household word, but one worth familiarizing yourself with if you’re concerned about health.
-Like indole-3-carbinol, isothiocyanates are a type of the sulfur-containing glucosinolates found in cruciferous vegetables and they pack a punch when it comes to the prevention of cancer.
+Like indole-3-carbinol, isothiocyanates are a type of sulfur-containing glucosinolates found in cruciferous vegetables, and they pack a punch when it comes to preventing cancer.